ekaitzht/skeleton/README.md

 ### Optional schedule

 For this problem I will support multiple users.
 I will have  User class with timeframe, email and  optionally if he wants only to addresses that the user is subscribed.
-Also we will have another class Notifier that will add a callbacks to each timeframe of each user those callbacks were responsible to send the notifications to the emails of the users.
+Also we will have another class Notifier that will add a callbacks to each timeframe of each user, those callbacks will be responsible to send the notifications to the emails of the users each time that reach the timeframe.

 ### How to deploy this architecture to AWS